mortonprod/glabs/README.md

 * Where they are
 * Have they been processed

-It also need to update on certain events
+It also needs to update on certain events

 * Had new files been uploaded
 * Have more files been added to s3.

 The app is designed to expect a signal from AWS when the s3 bucket has been changed.
 This signal will be sent to a particular route and xmlManager will get a list of all the files.

+*The signal from s3 is not added yet but the backend node code is designed to quickly implement this*

 ### Server